 Exploring the places in the world where the action is happening.

-Border Skipping is a new kind of international affairs and travel blog, focused on exploring change, creativity and life in the world’s political and cultural hubs so we can see history in the making with our very own eyes, not just through what’s served up by our tv screens.
+Border Skipping is a kind of international affairs and travel blog, focused on exploring change, creativity and life in the world’s political and cultural hubs.

 It includes a curious portfolio of words and ideas, from meandering travel philosophy to practical exploration advice, punctuated with occasional investigative journalism on global issues and posts curating practical guides to the crises and conflicts that matter today.

 Who writes Border Skipping?